amloewi/bug/README.md

 An insistent SMS-based reminder service.

+A better introduction to **bug** can be found at http://sikeda.herokuapp.com

 The input string for bug is:

 **\<message\> [ \<minutes between reminders=30\> [ \<times message will be sent=5\> ]]**